 For the plane ride, I will wear: running shoes, sweater, rain jacket, and bulkier items.

-When planning to pack your family camping equipment onto a plane there’s a few things you need to remember.
+When planning to pack your family camping equipment onto a plane there are a few things you need to remember.
 The first is to pack only what you absolutely need.
-You’ll see that we have a small pot and a small pan, but a larger, two burner grill top that we will use for most meals.
+You’ll see that we have a small pot and a small pan, but a larger, two-burner grill top that we will use for most meals.
 We’ve only got one spatula and one spoon, and enough plates and bowls for each of us.

 As you can see, we have not packed propane for the stove or lighters.
 These are prohibited items when flying and we will purchase these when we arrive.
 Make sure you check with the airline you are flying with for their rules and requirements regarding checked luggage weight/size, prohibited items and carry on baggage allowances.
 You wouldn’t want to be told at the airport that you couldn’t bring something with you or it wasn’t packed correctly.

 Here’s the actual set of toiletries that I’ll be bringing on our trip… the absolute essentials.
 Toothbrush and toothpaste, contact lenses, spare contacts, face cream, deodorant, face wash, nail file, shampoo and conditioner.
 You’ll see that the nail file and toothbrush are well-loved.
 On our last day, we will throw those out and have one less thing to pack home.

 If you’ve read my step by step guide on How to Pack for a Road Trip you would have seen me emphasize the importance of a prize box.
 This is a box that sits in the front seat and holds essentials like wet wipes, gum, and hair ties, but also a bunch of treats, games, and activities for the kids.
 We deconstructed the prize box and stashed all the goods in with our camping gear box, and then stored the basket in our cooler.
 But so many of you asked, “Are you taking your Prize Box across Canada?
 The answer – Absolutely!